carldgosselin/virtual_reality/Project-5-VR-Gallery/VR Gallery - Summary and Process.md

 ## How to install

-Click <a href="https://github.com/carldgosselin/virtual_reality/blob/master/Project-4-Puzzler/build">here</a> and move the Puzzler apk file onto your favorite Android device and enjoy the experience.
+Click <a href="https://github.com/carldgosselin/virtual_reality/blob/master/Project-5-VR-Gallery/build">here</a> and move the VR-Gallery apk file onto your favorite Android device and enjoy the experience.